Roman Era in Derby 2017

 Roman Cavalry

-In their segmented armour bearing the imprint of Emperor Claudius' sweat-stained goat-scrotum, with swords stabbing and thrusting at close range, and a veritable Roman Emperor's ransom-worth of Little Big man shield transfers on display on both sides the two formations fought bitterly at close quarters.
+As the streets of Rome itself filled with laughter for the festival of Silvio Berlusconi's recently-castrated great crested helmet, with swords stabbing and thrusting at close range, and a veritable Roman Emperor's ransom-worth of Little Big man shield transfers on display on both sides the two formations fought bitterly at close quarters.
 These men were used to spending months cooped up together in a box file in a cupboard, but no love was lost between them now they were on the table surface.

 The Barbarian foot were almost without number (well, if you have an aversion to the number 96 that is) as their 12 units stretched fully 2 feet across the table.
 Never mind the quality, feel the width was their motto, and the Decadent Legions had already long run out of ability to match them.